m-hoffmann/react-breakpoints/README.md

 `react-hook-breakpoints` allows you to use the viewport width to load different components, opening up for building more complex responsive applications without suffering the performance problems of hidden desktop components on your mobile site and vice versa.

-Version 4.0.0 is a rewrite in typescript using react hooks uns includes the `useBreakpoint` hook.
+Version 4 is a rewrite in typescript using react hooks uns includes the `useBreakpoint` hook.

+Version 5 adds the possibility to detect the breakpoints using `window.matchMedia` instead of listening to `resize` events.

 ## Installation